loftwah/linux-for-pirates/README.md

 There are several different types of log messages that can be recorded on a Linux system, including system logs, application logs, and security logs.
 System logs contain information about the operating system and system-level events, such as system startup and shutdown, kernel messages, and system errors.
 Application logs contain information about specific applications and their activities, such as user actions and error messages.
 Security logs contain information about security-related events, such as failed login attempts and system access.

-In a pirate theme, logging can be a useful tool for pirates to monitor their network and keep track of what is happening on their systems.
+Logging can be a useful tool for pirates to monitor their network and keep track of what is happening on their systems.
 It can help them identify problems, track changes, and detect security breaches, all of which are important for keeping their network running smoothly and securely.

 ### Monitoring